 Line 7 - Enter the partner's distributable share on the income and profits derived from the special partnership or partnership during the year.
-This amount is reflected on Form 480.6 SE or Form 480.6 S, respectively.
+This amount is reflected on Form 480.60 SE or Form 480.60 S, respectively.
+Exclude the net income subject to special tax rate derived from operations of a business with a tax exemption decree.